AppTapp/Installer-3/apptapp-installer-writer/readme.txt

 AppTapp Installer Writer by lex

--For all of Installer 1-3's life, the bane of it's existence has been manually writing the repo.xml file.
+For all of Installer 1-3's life, the bane of it's existence has been manually writing the repo.xml file.

 Apptapp Installer Writer is written in C and libxml, and is highly portable.
 It asks for input then generates the desired XML into an i3.xml file.